carla-simulator/ros-bridge/README.md

 The OPEN Drive map description is published.

-# Example Ego Vehicle
+# Carla Ego Vehicle

-An example Carla Client to spawn and control an ego vehicle is available.
+`carla_ego_vehicle` provides a generic way to spawn an ego vehicle and attach sensors to it.
 You can find further documentation [here](carla_ego_vehicle/README.md).

 # Waypoint calculation